-Cleaning an enclosure can be messy work and without the right tools can be nearly impossible.
+Cleaning an enclosure can be messy work and without the right tools, nearly impossible.
 We’re here to provide you with an insight into safely cleaning your snake’s enclosure to make this daunting task much easier.

 Removing the serpent from the enclosure is the most important part of this process.
-We advise having a backup enclosure or temporary storage to house the snake whilst you clean.
-Once you’ve removed your snake let cleaning commence.
+We advise having a backup enclosure or temporary storage to house the snake while you clean.
+Once you’ve removed your snake let the cleaning commence.

-Smells aren’t going to be the greatest but home remedies always work the best.
-White Vinegar and Dish Soap are two items you can combine to create a reptile-safe solution that smells great.
+Smells are never great, but you can deodorize the enclosure with some easy home remedies.
+Combine white vinegar and dish soap to create a reptile-safe solution that both cleans and neutralizes odors.
 The vinegar is amazing at clearing all of the hard grit and debris within the enclosure and the dish soap provides a smooth finish.

 Be careful not to leave your snake out of its enclosure for too long.
-A switch of environment can lead snakes to feel distressed so making sure the cleaning process is quick and easy is mandatory.
+A switch of environment can lead snakes to feel distressed, so try to make sure the cleaning process is quick and easy.

-We launched a recent experiment to validate our information with a series of beautiful corn snakes.
-We fed a series of them different amounts of food to see whether their slow metabolism would react to increased feeding.
-The snakes had to eat the same amount of food at the same intervals each day for a few weeks with no changes.
+We launched a recent experiment to validate our information with a group of beautiful corn snakes.
+We fed them different amounts of food to see whether their slow metabolism would react to increased feeding.
+Each snake had to eat the same amount of food at the same intervals, for a few weeks with no changes.

-After a series of 8 weeks of feeding, we came to the conclusion that the snakes which fed more grew substantially more.
-These metrics were in both weight and overall size, which shows that overeating in a snakes diet has a direct link to increased weight.
-Using this research, we can understand that the same concept will apply to your pet snake and if you’re feeding it too frequently weight gain will be normal.
+After 8 weeks of feeding, we found that the snakes which fed more grew substantially more.
+The increase showed in both weight and overall size, which shows that overeating has a direct link to increased weight.